wyleyr/hankel1867tr/TranslatorsNotes.md

   (see for example [page 2](#p.2) or [page 18--19](#p.19)).

 <i lang="de">verknüpfen; Verknüpfung</i>
 : conjoin, combine; conjunction, combination, operation.
 Hankel thinks of arithmetical operations like addition as *conjoining* or *putting together* two numbers.
 Thus $1 + 2$ is a conjunction of $1$ and $2$, in which the operation $+$ combines these two numbers into one.
-The noun form <i>Verknüpfung</i> exhibits a three-way ambiguity between the act of combining, the result of the combination, and the operator which combines them.
+The noun form <i>Verknüpfung</i> exhibits a three-way ambiguity between the act of combining, the result of the combination, and the operator which combines them (see for example the first paragraph of [§3](#pz3)).
 No single English word suffices to capture all three senses, so I have done my best to pick the relevant one, and left it up to the annotations to make the connection between them clear.

 ### Corrections